 The GB&M client-facing and BSM businesses measure (see page 36) excludes the effects of the legacy credit portfolio and income from associates.
-We believe that highlighting the client-facing and BSM businesses allows GB&M management to more clearly discuss the cause of material changes from period-to-period in the ongoing businesses and to assess the factors and trends in the businesses which are expected to have a material effect in future years.
+We believe that highlighting the

 Retail Banking and Wealth Management

 RBWM provides banking and wealth management services for our personal customers to help them secure their future prosperity and realise their ambitions.